- Transfer Credit Policies

-Please note the following consideration will be given to two-part courses (e.g. Anatomy & Physiology Part I and Anatomy & Physiology Part II as well as Chemistry I & Chemistry II), as long as one of the two-part courses is complete within the last 5 years, the credits for the other part of the course will be recognized as long as it meets other transfer guidelines.
+Note: If one of the two-part courses (Anatomy & Physiology Part I, Anatomy & Physiology Part II, Chemistry I and Chemistry II) is completed within the last 5 years, then credits for the other part of the course will be recognized as long as it meets other transfer guidelines.

-If a student has prerequisite science courses that are not recognized due to time limitation he/she will need to either repeat the course or pass a college proficiency test.
-For more information regarding our proficiency options please contact our admissions office.
-There is a cost associated with proficiency exams.
+Students with prerequisite science courses that are not recognized due to time limitation will need to either repeat the course or pass a college proficiency test.
+For more information regarding the proficiency options please contact the admissions office.
+Note: There is a cost associated with proficiency exams.

 Students planning to audit a class may register on a space-available basis before the scheduled start date of the class.
-Auditing is for theory coursework only.
+Auditing is for theory coursework only and students will still be expected to take the exams.
 Once the class has met, students may not change from audit to credit status or vice versa without written permission of the instructor.
 The fee for auditing is $50 per credit hour.
 If a student changes to credit status before the first class meeting the tuition rate in effect at the time will be assessed with no late registration fee applied.

 All nursing students who are offered admission are required to have a criminal background check.
 Students will receive the appropriate information to complete this requirement once admitted.
-Clinical rotations that require a criminal background check may deny a student’s participation in the clinical experience because of a felony or misdemeanor conviction.
+Clinical agencies may deny a students participation in the clinical rotation because of a felony or misdemeanor conviction.
 As participation in clinical experiences are a required part of the curriculum and a requirement for graduation, denial of participation by a clinical site may result in delay of graduation or the inability to graduate from the nursing program.

-If a student questions their qualification for licensure in the State of Illinois, the student should go to www.idfpr.com and complete and submit the Non-Binding Advisory Opinion form (currently no fee required).
+Students who question their qualification for licensure in the State of Illinois should go to www.idfpr.com and complete and submit the Non-Binding Advisory Opinion form (currently no fee required).
 This is a pre-application process to verify licensure qualifications.
-If you plan to seek licensure in another state please refer to that state’s department of regulations to verify qualification for licensure.
-Students should be aware that health care agencies complete a background check on employees and students taking the National Council Licensure Examination (NCLEX) must complete a background check to be licensed as a registered nurse.
+If you plan to seek licensure in another state please refer to that state’s board of nursing to verify qualification for licensure.

 Professionalism - is expected from all nursing students at all times while in the nursing program.
 Professionalism is reflected by life-long learning, appearance and demeanor, respectful communication, punctuality in attendance and assignments, providing service to the community, and engaging in activities that promote nursing.